Easy Quilt Block Pattern - Santa Fe Trail

 I pressed the seam allowances using the tweak/twirl/furl method as you can see below but you can press however you like.
 I explain this method of pressing in my tutorial for a Four Patch block which you can find at https://fabric406.com/blogs/fabric406-blog/how-to-sew-a-basic-four-patch-quilt-block

-santa fe 2
+santa fe trail 2

 Side Units: